 Suleimani was an extremely influential figure in Iran.
 He was a strategist of Iran.
 Perhaps Kassem left behind a plan of action in the event of his murder.
 The Iranian regime definitely wants to respond to its demise in order to show that it can defend the positions in the Middle East that Suleimani so carefully built outside the country.

 USA: doubts, disagreements, shock, expectation of reaction

 The killing of Suleimani divided the American establishment.
 Democrats in Congress questioned the legality of the operation.

-"Do we understand correctly that the United States simply took and killed the second most influential person in Iran without congressional approval, deliberately provoking a potential large-scale war in the region?" - posted on twitter Connecticut Senator Chris Murphy Member of Senate Foreign Relations Committee
+"Do we understand correctly that the United States simply took and killed the second most powerful man in Iran without Congress authorization, deliberately provoking a potential large-scale war in the region?" - posted on twitter Connecticut Senator Chris Murphy Member of Senate Foreign Relations Committee

 GOP member and former army veteran Lee Zeldin called the killing more than justified: “The days when successive American leaders sat at the negotiating table and American soldiers died on the battlefield, this impunity is over,” he wrote on twitter.

 Many hastened to draw parallels between the death of Suleymani and the assassination of Osama bin Laden in 2011.